-Rapids Captain Out For Season After Achilles Tear
+Rapids captain out for season after Achilles tear

-COMMERCE CITY, Colo. — When Rapids Head Coach Robin Fraser saw captain Jack Price on the ground, he had one thought.
+COMMERCE CITY, Colo. — When Colorado Rapids head coach Robin Fraser saw captain Jack Price on the ground, he had one thought.

 “Ugh I can’t curse.
 Uhhhh shoot.”
 A similar sigh from Rapids midfielder and Littleton native Cole Bassett, “Ugh, you just feel terrible for him especially after he’s had so many injuries.”